Meeting kids where they are

 Our professionally trained case managers use a trauma-informed approach and evidence-based practices to empower disconnected youth to re-vision and choose a hopeful future.

 By partnering with local churches, we host weekly gatherings of Juvenile Probation Officers, parents, youth, and mentors across Houston to facilitate evidence-based, basic life skills training for youth involved in the juvenile justice system.

-Certified Youth Outreach and Clemens First Friday Program
+Certified Youth Outreach and Ellis First Friday Program

 We work with every youth (age 14-17) in the state of Texas who has been certified to stand trial as an adult or is currently serving an adult prison sentence in the Texas Department of Criminal Justice (TDCJ).
 Youth serving adult sentences are incarcerated at the Ellis Unit in Huntsville.
 We match youth with mentors, write them letters and send them birthday cards.
 Once a month we travel to Huntsville (transportation provided) for our First Friday Program to bring them pizza and hope through art, music and dance projects.